-Once you have watched Gregory’s Girl it will forever have a place in your heart.
-Written and directed by Bill Forsyth and starring John Gordon Sinclair as Gregory, Dee Hepburn as Dorothy and Clare Grogan as Susan, the film is about awkward teenager Gregory who gets replaced by Dorothy on his school football team.
+Once you’ve watched Gregory’s Girl it will forever have a place in your heart.
+Written and directed by Bill Forsyth and starring John Gordon Sinclair as Gregory, Dee Hepburn as Dorothy and Clare Grogan as Susan, the film is about awkward teenager Gregory who is replaced by Dorothy on his school football team.
 He doesn’t mind so much as he fancies her, but so do the other boys on the team.

-Although Scottish coming-of-age romantic football comedies remain a very small category, we would argue that Gregory’s Girl is the best of the lot.
-The film also ranked at number 30 in the BFI’s top 100 British films of the 20th century.
+Scottish coming-of-age romantic football comedies are somewhat thin on the ground, but given how enduringly brilliant Gregory’s Girl is, we have to ask why?
+The film ranked at number 30 in the BFI’s top 100 British films of the 20th century.

 The Arsenal Stadium Mystery (1939)

-If you like your football with a little bit of mystery then you’re going to enjoy this football thriller, in which a murder takes place at the original Arsenal Stadium on Gillespie Road in London.
-Arsenal and the fictitious team The Trojans are playing a friendly game, but when one of the players from the Trojans team drops dead, and it’s revealed it was poison, the real game begins: Leslie Banks as Inspector Anthony Slade begins to track down the killer.
+For those who like their football with a little bit of mystery, this story of a murder that takes place at the original Arsenal Stadium on Gillespie Road in London is a real winner.
+Arsenal and the fictitious team The Trojans are playing a friendly game, but when one of the players from the Trojans drops dead, and it’s revealed he was poisoned, the real game begins.

-The film involved some real-life Arsenal players and staff, and even includes the voice of Arsenal’s second-longest serving manager ever, George Allison.
+Leslie Banks plays Inspector Anthony Slade, who sets out to track down the killer, and the film involved some real-life Arsenal players and staff, and even includes the voice of Arsenal’s second-longest serving manager, George Allison.

 When Saturday Comes (1996)

 Sean Bean playing a heavy-drinking brewery worker who meets the lovely Annie (Emily Lloyd), gets scouted and becomes a football player for his beloved Sheffield United – what’s not to love?
-The film also has a great soundtrack which includes newly composed pieces from Spandau Ballet’s Tony Hadley and Sheffield band Def Leppard’s Joe Elliott.
+The film also has a great soundtrack which includes original pieces from Spandau Ballet’s Tony Hadley and Def Leppard’s Joe Elliott.

 Fever Pitch (1997)